vstruct is a pure Python module for parsing and serializing

 Additional member variables can be added to the class definition to parse

 a sequence of fields from binary data.
-VStruct
+VStruct classes track the order

 of declaration of member variables, and handle all other associated bookkeeping.